The RHS SADD Club

 The RHS Spanish Club

-(January 12, 2013) Approximately 30 current members of the HS Spanish Club and their advisors, Diana Acosta and Kelly Ann Parlato, spent Saturday, January 12, in NYC at the Hispanic Society of America.
-The club members were given a guided tour of artwork by El Greco, Velazquez, Goya and Joaquin Sorolla, which they had studied in class.
+(February 7, 2014) Members of the HS Spanish Club and their advisors took a field trip to NYC to the Museum of Modern Art.
+The club members were given a guided tour of artwork by Picasso, El Greco, Velazquez, Goya and Joaquin Sorolla, which they had studied in class.